nikolaydubina/everything-wrong-with-swiftdata/README.md

 ## Query

 - SwiftData cannot query in JSON encoded Data (exposed via cached private var and getters)
-- SwiftData cannot query by array member in field when of Array of custom type, even if it is Codable, Hashable, Equitable, RawRepresentable
+- SwiftData cannot query by array member in field when of Array of custom type, even if it is Codable, Hashable, Equitable, RawRepresentable. whole array becomes Bytes in index
 - SwiftData cannot query dynamic properties (e.g. using Bidning and other dynamic data would not work)

 ### Query single ent by ID in View